carabina/NRDatePicker/README.en.md

 ## Description
 This library is a very simple date picker.

+It is a library for easily implementing a list of dates that can not be realized with UIDatePicker.

 However, I created this library thinking that the date selection UI of one column actually has demand.
 Also, there is an implication of swift practice.